DonaM32/Customer-Churn-Analysis/README.md

-📊 Customer Churn Analysis Dashboard
+📉 Customer Churn Analysis Dashboard

-An Excel-based dashboard project that visualizes churn behavior, monthly revenue, and key KPIs using PivotTables, slicers, and charts.
-Ideal for demonstrating data analysis and reporting skills.
+This project analyzes customer churn data to uncover trends and insights that can help a business reduce churn, improve customer retention, and optimize revenue strategies.
+The final product is an interactive Excel dashboard that visualizes key performance indicators (KP|s) and churn breakdowns by city, subscription type, and month.

+📊 Project Overview

+Tool Used: Microsoft Excel
+Dataset: Synthetic customer churn dataset (20 records)
+Objective: Identify churn patterns and monitor KPIs to assist in strategic decision-making.

 📁 Dataset